 – Actual quote from a law firm senior partner.

-I heard this last week, and I hear variations of it all the time.
+I heard this recently, and I hear variations of it all the time.

-Lawyers are struggling with social media; they’re always asking me about it, how it works, and whether lawyers need it.
+Lawyers struggle with social media; they’re always asking me about it, how it works, and whether lawyers need it.

 The bulk of the recent queries seem to involve LinkedIn.